workfloworchestrator/orchestrator-core/docs/reference-docs/auth-backend-and-frontend.md

 # Authentication and authorization

+The `Orchestrator-Core` application incorporates a robust security framework, utilizing OpenID Connect (OIDC) for authentication and Open Policy Agent (OPA) for authorization.
+This flexible system ensures secure access, allowing you to tailor the authorization components to best fit your application's specific requirements.

 WFO can be run with or without authentication.
 With authentication turned on authorization logic can be provided that uses - for example - user privileges to allow further access to resources.
 Authentication is configured using ENV variables.
 The frontend and backend have their own set of ENV variables and logic to be implemented to run auth(n/z).

+Note: With authentication enabled on the backend the frontend has to have authentication enabled as well.
+When the frontend has authentication enabled it is possible to run a backend without authentication.
+Please note the limitations of frontend authentication and authorization mentioned in a note under frontend authentication.

 ## Definitions